pulimeng/CancerOmicsNet/README.md

 For the convenient of most users, we provide all the features we collected.
 The user only need to input the drug-cell-line combinations they wish to generate graphs for.
 To generate data for desired drug and cell-line, one first need to download the already reduced graph from https://osf.io/enz69/.
 They are named, `reduced_node_tables` and `reduced_edge_tables`.
 Then run
 <pre><code>python gr_datagen.py --i example_input --o output_folder</code></pre>
- - `--i` the file contains drug-cell-line pair you wish to generate data for. **Note that available drugs and cell-lines are also provided as drugs.lst and celllines.lst respectively.**
+ - `--i` the file contains drug-cell-line pair you wish to generate data for, separated by commas.
+An example file in given as `example_input`. **Note that available drugs and cell-lines are also provided as drugs.lst and celllines.lst respectively.**
  - `--o` the folder you wish to store the generated data (.h5 files contain the matrices).

 ## Prediction